maoratar1/SLAM/README.md

 ```

-### Finding the shortest path
+#### Finding the shortest path

-The next issue is to find the shortest path in the graph.
+The next issue is to find the shortest path between two poses at the graph.
 For that purpose, we
 convert our Pose Graph to a "Vertex" representation graph that represent
-the graph with adjecancy matrix list, so we can apply the `Dijkstra`'s version
+the graph with adjacency matrix list, so we can apply the `Dijkstra`'s version
-that includes `Min Heap` so we get a total run time of O(E * Log V)
+that includes `Min Heap` and we get a total run time of O(E * Log V)

 ```python
 # Find the shortest path and estimate its relative covariance